Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Operational Implications for PQ TLS Deployment

-The value of this metric lies in the fact that it compresses the operational meaning of measured server-side cost into a quantity that remains intelligible across contexts.
+This metric compresses the operational meaning of measured server-side cost into a quantity that remains intelligible across contexts.
 In that representation, upper-layer SLH appears as a bounded premium.
-Leaf-SLH appears as a structural departure from the baseline rather than as an expensive but otherwise ordinary variant.
+Leaf-SLH appears as a structural departure from the baseline rather than as an expensive ordinary variant.